avb-academy/avb_academy/content/blog/2025-07_avb-academy-survey-results/_index.de.md

 ---

 <!-- First of all, a heartfelt thank you to all participants.
 Your feedback not only brings real value to this project but also clearly demonstrates the need for a public, unbranded knowledge base focused on AVB.
 The level of interest, willingness to contribute, and preferred learning styles all point toward a strong, engaged community ready to learn, share, and grow together. -->
-Zunächst ein herzliches Dankeschön an alle Teilnehmerinnen und Teilnehmer der Umfrage.
-Euer Feedback ist für dieses Projekt von großem Wert und zeigt deutlich, dass es eine öffentliche, unabhängige Wissensplattform rund um AVB braucht.
-Das große Interesse, die Bereitschaft zur aktiven Mitwirkung und die bevorzugten Lernformen machen deutlich, dass hier eine engagierte Community entsteht, die gemeinsam lernen, sich austauschen und weiterwachsen möchte.
+Ein großes Dankeschön an alle, die an unserer Umfrage teilgenommen haben.
+Euer Feedback hilft uns nicht nur, die AVB Academy weiterzuentwickeln, es zeigt auch, wie wichtig eine öffentliche, unabhängige Wissensplattform rund um Milan AVB ist.
+Das Interesse, die Bereitschaft mitzuwirken und die bevorzugten Lernweisen zeigen deutlich: Hier entsteht eine aktive Community, die zusammen lernen, Erfahrungen teilen und weiter wachsen möchte.

 <!-- The AVB Academy is an open educational project dedicated to making the technical details of Milan AVB accessible to a broad audience that does not want to read the full IEEE specifications for an initial understanding. -->
-Die AVB Academy ist ein offenes Bildungsprojekt.
-Sie macht die technischen Details von Milan AVB einer breiten Öffentlichkeit zugänglich, besonders für alle, die sich zunächst ein grundlegendes Verständnis verschaffen möchten, ohne direkt die vollständigen IEEE-Spezifikationen lesen zu müssen.
+Die AVB Academy ist ein offenes Projekt, das die technischen Details von Milan AVB verständlich machen soll.
+Besonders für alle, die sich erst einmal einen Überblick verschaffen wollen, ohne direkt die gesamten IEEE-Spezifikationen lesen zu müssen.

 <!-- To validate assumptions about our potential user base, we launched this survey alongside the public beta release in February 2025. -->
-Um einige Annahmen über die Nutzerbasis zu prüfen, wurde diese Umfrage zusammen mit dem Public-Beta-Release im Februar 2025 gestartet.
+Um ein besseres Bild unserer Nutzerinnen und Nutzer zu bekommen, haben wir die Umfrage zusammen mit dem Public-Beta-Release im Februar 2025 gestartet.

 <!-- The survey ran from February 17, 2025, to July 6, 2025, with a total duration of four months. -->
 Die Umfrage lief vom 17.
 Februar bis zum 6.
-Juli 2025 und hatte damit eine Gesamtdauer von vier Monaten.
+Juli 2025 – insgesamt also vier Monate.

 <!-- To ensure accessibility, the 10 survey questions were provided in English, German, French, and Spanish. -->
-Damit die Umfrage für alle zugänglich ist, wurden die 10 Fragen auf Englisch, Deutsch, Französisch und Spanisch angeboten.
+Damit wirklich alle mitmachen konnten, standen die 10 Fragen in Englisch, Deutsch, Französisch und Spanisch zur Verfügung.

 <!-- {{% notice info %}}
 This report presents the aggregated results, independent of language preference, to maintain clarity and brevity.
 For language-specific data, the full raw dataset is available here: [Github](https://github.com/avb-academy/survey-2025).